rompear/IR/README.txt

 romeogoosens94@gmail.com, jornranzijn@gmail.com, joeharrison1994@gmail.com

-FILES:
+#FILES:
--README.txt
+## README.txt
-- results/
+## results/
-"This folder contains all our results.
-It is structered in the following way"
+    This folder contains all our results.
+It is structered in the following way
     - results/
         - CBOW_EASY/ [baseline on easy model]
         - CBOW_HARD/ [baseline on hard model]